kazuki143/Machine-Learning-Driven-Optimization-of-Output-Force-in-Photo--Actuated-Organic-Crystals/README.md

 `LASSO_regression.ipynb`: File for data loading, pre-processing and LASSO regression

 `Young's_modulus_dataset.xlsx`: Dataset for LASSO regression (This file is the same as "Supplementary Data.xlsx" in "Machine Learning-Driven Optimization of Output Force in Photo-Actuated Organic Crystals".)

 ## Bayesian_optimization folder
 There are several files.

-`main_bayesianoptimization.py`:
+`main_bayesianoptimization.py`: The main script for performing Bayesian optimization

-`settings6.py`:
+`settings6.py`: Input the setting

-`utils7.py`:
+`utils7.py`: Contains functions used for Bayesian optimization

 `initial_dataset.xlsx`: Initial data for Bayesian optimization

+`automation/stage_control.py`: Controls the movement of the stage holding the slide glass with a fixed crystal

+`automation/uv_light_control.py`: Controls the UV light irradiation device

 The command flow for Bayesian optimization is summarized in the figure below.
 ![image](https://github.com/user-attachments/assets/1282f18e-2c1c-4efb-a1d8-63c1281f3459)